qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 | 10 | 0.002114165 |

 Among all monoclonal infections in your datasets, there is a probability of 0.004228330 for having 9 **non-upsA** DBLα types sequenced and typed successfully, and there is probability of 0.002114165 for having 10 **non-upsA** DBLα types sequenced and typed successfully.
 Note that our script will check whether specific values of the number of **non-upsA** DBLα types are associated with n = 0 or p = 0, i.e., no observation of these values for the number of **non-upsA** DBLα types among your monoclonal infections.
 By default we impute a non-zero n or p based on the mean of the nearest two neighbors' n or p.
-For example, if for DBLa_upsBC_rep_size = 11, n = 0 (i.e., p = 0), we impute its n or p based on that of upsBC_rep_size = 10 and upsBC_rep_size = 12.
-It is recommended to use the collection of monoclonal infection from the empirical surveys whose MOI are to be estimated.
+For example, if for DBLa_upsBC_rep_size = 11, n = 0 (i.e., p = 0), we impute its n or p based on that of upsBC_rep_size = 10 and upsBC_rep_size = 12. **It is recommended to use the collection of monoclonal infection from the empirical surveys whose MOI are to be estimated**.

 #### Pre-processing
 Depending on the quality of your data, you may wish to perform some pre-processing steps.
 For example, removing isolates with very few non-upsA DBLα types sequenced.